The GATE 2023 CSE paper analysis reveals that the exam had an easy to moderate difficulty level. 34 MCQs, 15 MSQs, and 16 NAT questions were present.

-GATE 2023 CSE paper analysis provides students with complete information about the type of questions asked, the difficulty level of the paper, and more.
-As per the GATE CSE exam analysis 2023, the exam included 65 questions in total, out of which 34 were MCQ questions, 16 were NAT questions and 15 were MSQs.
+As per the GATE CSE exam analysis 2024, the exam included 65 questions in total, out of which 34 were MCQ questions, 16 were NAT questions and 15 were MSQs.

 Table of Contents